We believe that businesses have the power to change communities and bring about social and economic development, and that doesn’t preclude us.

 Travel through the marketplaces in Lubumbashi and you cannot help but notice the numbers of children on the streets, forced to fend for themselves as a result of extreme poverty, family disputes, illness, witchcraft accusations or conflict in their home region.
 Some children end up in Lubumbashi having travelled alone for hundreds of miles on the backs of lorries, fleeing their situation at home and hoping to find work and a better quality of life in the city.

-These children seek to eke out a living through small jobs, for example doing tasks for marketplace traders.
-Some work at artisanal mining sites.
-If they manage to find work, street children may hope to earn around $0.5-1.25 per day (the global threshold for extreme poverty is $1.90 per day).
+These children seek to eke out a living through small jobs.
+Some may work for marketplace traders, and others may labour on artisanal mining sites.
+If they manage to find work, street children may hope to earn around $0.5-1.25 per day.
 Many young girls end up in prostitution.
 Solvent abuse is rampant as many seek an escape from the circumstances they find themselves in.

 This film from 2014 provides an insight into the experiences of street children in Lubumbashi and how the Kimbilio project is supporting them.

 The work of Kimbilio also featured in a 2017 Sky News documentary about child labour in artisanal cobalt mining in the region, which remains a widespread challenge in the region and is something that the Kumi team regularly observes in our work.
 Should sufficient funding become available, the Kimbilio team have plans to expand their work into some of the mining areas to support the vulnerable children there.

 We give what we can to support the Congo Children Trust and the work of Kimbilio, but as a small business our resources are limited.
 Additional support from businesses or individuals would be most appreciated and will directly impact the lives of incredibly vulnerable children in one of the world’s poorest countries.
 If you are interested please contact us or contact Ian Harvey at the Congo Children Trust directly (firstname.lastname@example.org)